-On May 16th, 2019, the Company announced the expansion of the exploration program to include three high-priority areas with shallow uranium targets: Ivana West, Ivana Central and Ivana North.
-The planned exploration program included auger drilling, and induced polarization ("IP") geophysical surveying in the Central and North areas, in order to delineate RC drilling targets.
+Following the release of the PEA, the 2019 exploration program focused on identifying additional mineralization proximal to the Ivana deposit.
+Three target areas were pursued: Ivana West, Ivana Central and Ivana North.
+The program included auger drilling at all three targets, and induced polarization ("IP") geophysical surveying in the Central and North areas, in order to delineate RC drilling targets.
+On-going results were announced in News Releases dated April 29th, 2019, May 16th, 2019, September 19th, 2019 and December 4th, 2019.